CsarRamos/mosaicoextras/README.md

 ## Mosaico toolbar configuration

-* This extension integrates GUI Toolbar Configurator for Mosaico in CiviCRM.
-Created by: [Ginkgo Street Labs](https://github.com/ginkgostreet/com.ginkgostreet.mosaicotoolbarconfig)
+* This extension integrates the [Toolbar Configurator for Mosaico](https://github.com/ginkgostreet/com.ginkgostreet.mosaicotoolbarconfig) in CiviCRM.

 ## New plugin

-* Mailto: Add new tool in mosaico toolbar to create mailto with cc, content and body.
-(Add plugin "mailto" with mosaico toolbar configuration)
+* Mailto: Added new tool in mosaico toolbar to create mailto with cc, content and body.

-## New customization

-* Customize the color palette for the mosaico editor